-Julie Polcrack, Humanities Teacher, became infatuated with history at an early age.
+Julie Polcrack, Dean of Academics and Humanities Teacher, became infatuated with history at an early age.
 As part of a large military family, she spent a good part of her childhood in Germany surrounded by castles and cathedrals.
 This fascination with things of the past led her to study archaeology and history at Lycoming College in Williamsport, PA.
 After attending an archaeological field school in Lincoln, England and taking engaging medieval history classes at Lycoming, she knew she wanted to study medieval history and archaeology in graduate school.

 Julie attended the Medieval Studies master’s program at Western Michigan University’s Medieval Institute.
 She had the opportunity to teach a humanities course to undergraduate students as part of her master’s program and this was when she first fell in love with teaching.
 No other profession allowed her the ability to continue to learn and improve as a person while simultaneously pushing others to do the same.
 Julie continued teaching after graduate school, first as an educator at a history and science museum in Michigan and then as a history and Latin teacher at a public charter school in New Haven, Connecticut.
 After a move to North Carolina for her fiancé to pursue his dream of working for the US Forest Service, Julie left teaching to work as an archaeologist, but she soon missed teaching and jumped at the opportunity to return to teaching at Oliverian.